MeanderingProgrammer/render-markdown.nvim/README.md

         --  language: adds language icon to sign column if enabled and icon + name above code blocks --  full: normal + language
         style = 'full',
+        -- Determines where language icon is rendered:
+        --  right: Right side of code block
+        --  left: Left side of code block position = 'left',
         -- An array of language names for which background highlighting will be disabled -- Likely because that language has background highlights itself disable_background = { 'diff' },